vwvw25/Minority-Report-System/architecture/data_lineage.md

 ---

 ## 1. Purpose
-This document describes how data moves through the **Minority Report System (MRS)** — from raw inputs to hydrated analytical views.
+This document describes how data moves through the Minority Report System (MRS) — from raw inputs to hydrated ontology objects used by the human-in-the-loop interface.
 It captures the end-to-end lineage between transforms, datasets, and user interfaces, ensuring full transparency and reproducibility.

 ---